VioletDao/CFTPInstructions/README.md

 We would like to recommned you to try it out as it's a more modern, multilingual file-manager and a better solution for mobile.

-You have two options here:
+So you might need to:

-**1.** Try the new file-manager out first to see how it works by instaling it side by side with the existing file-manager.
+**1.** Try the new file-manager (i.e. *angular file-manager*) out first to see how it works by installing it side by side with the existing file-manager (i.e. *elFiner file-manager*).

 **2.** After evaluating the new file-manager, if it's what you prefer, replace the existing one by it.

-The following are the step-by-step instructions guiding you how to do that.
+The following step-by-step instructions will show you how to do that.

 ### Steps for installing the angular file-manager side by side with the existing one: